hcodes/snowflakes/README.md

 ```

 ### .start()

-Start CSS Animation.
+Start or resume the animation.

 ### .stop()

-Stop CSS Animation.
+Pause the animation.

 ### .show()

 Show snowflakes.

 ### .hide()

 Hide snowflakes.

 ### .resize()

-Resize snowflakes.
+Update the animation for the current container size.

 ### .destroy()

-Destroy the instance of snowflakes.
+Remove the snowflakes and release the instance's resources.

 ## Different Builds

-In the `dist/` directory of [the NPM package](https://unpkg.com/magic-snowflakes/dist/) you will find many different builds of snowflakes.js.
+The `dist/` directory of [the npm package](https://unpkg.com/magic-snowflakes/dist/) contains the following builds:

 |Type                   |Filename                 |Description         |
 |-----------------------|-------------------------|--------------------|